 Nothing is more frustrating, yet also more interesting, than being stuck in a slow-moving stream of humanity.
 Forced to shuffle behind a shorts-clad family, the patriarch of which carries an enormous digital camera far beyond his technical skill around his neck, you not only slow down your body, you slow down your mind.
 Let the endless digital stimulus surrounding you flow over you like a tide.
 Give yourself over to the new nature.

 Sure, You've Seen Sbarro, but Have You Ever Seen a MAMA Sbarro?

-Unless you’ve been to Times Square, I believe the answer is no. Which makes Times Square an important social and cultural epicentre.
-Possibly the most important social and cultural epicentre.
+Unless you've been to Times Square, I believe the answer is no. Which makes Times Square an important social and cultural epicenter.
+Possibly the most important social and cultural epicenter.

 Follow Megan Koester on Twitter.